MKstarFromSwitch/MKstarFromSwitch/README.md

 Here are my skills:
  - iOS tinkering (iPhones, iPads, and iPods) (for iPod Classics it's to an extent, for iPod Touches I'm pretty much fully skilled in it)
  - Bash coding (intermediate)
+ - Making APT repos and GPG signing to an extent because of this
  - Go down below for more info.

 ## iOS Projects